spacetelescope/hst_notebooks/README.md

 the `hst_notebooks <https://github.com/spacetelescope/hst_notebooks>`_
 repository to your local computer.

 You can also click the "Download ZIP" option for the entire repository listed under the green "Code" button at the top of the repository landing page.
-You could download individual notebooks, but it is not as straight forward or recommended, so we do not provide details here.
+You are also able to download individual notebooks, but it is not as straight forward or recommended, so we do not provide details here.

 Most notebooks have additional associated files in their folder, including a requirements file that lists packages necessary to run the notebooks.
-These packages in the requirements file can be installed using `pip <https://pip.pypa.io/en/stable/>`_ .
+The packages in the requirements file can be installed using `pip <https://pip.pypa.io/en/stable/>`_ .

 Any version dependencies are contained in the requirements file in each notebook folder.
-Please use at least the minimum supported version of the Python language.
+Please use at least the minimum supported version of the Python language in your active environment.

-Some notebooks use HSTCAL.
+Some notebooks use the HSTCAL package.
 The folders for these notebooks will also contain a shell script that contains the command to pull the hstcal package from conda-forge instead of pypi.